renatocaliari/contornos/docs/en/contornos.md

   * _all general contorno participant responsibilities._
   * _all responsibilities of the contorno itself that are not delegated to internal contornos._
   * bring external contorno information to all participants in your contorno.
 If the contorno in question is the organization itself, then bring information from the market, partners, investors, etc.
+  * be responsible for indicators and contour projects.
   * act on [boosters](#boosters) with no progress in its contorno.
   * propose strategy, indicators and process for the contorno, needing an integrative decision.
   * propose people to support the contorno.